mohammedSlimani/pomodoro/README.md

 # Pomodoro
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is a Challenge at [FreeCodeCamp](https://freecodecamp.com)
+- This App will let you
+ Organize Your Time And focus on Tasks

 ## Purpose of this project
 - Practice React

 ## Available Scripts

 In the project directory, you can run:
+- `yarn install`

-### `npm start`
+- `yarn start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).